Crossed Swords Jolly Roger: Name

 The flag is often called the Calico Jack flag, or John Rackham flag, and thereof, referencing the Golden Age pirate John Rackham, with the modern nickname Calico Jack (probably not a period nickname), who in modern popular culture is said to have flown it on his flagship, which originates from the 1959 book Bordbuch des Satans by Hans Leip.

 Media

 The flag is widely used in modern pirate media, even though it is not historical.

-It has famously been used in the Pirates of the Caribbean film series as was the naval ensign of the Black Pearl, the protagonistic pirate ship.
+It has famously been used in the Pirates of the Caribbean film series as the naval ensign of the Black Pearl, the protagonistic pirate ship.
 In Pirates of the Caribbean: Dead Men Tell No Tales, a modified variant was used by Hector Barbossa on his captured ship, the Queen Anne's Revenge, flying a black motif with golden border on a wine red field.

 Variants of the flag have also been used in the manga One Piece.
 Examples include the Red-Haired Pirates, the Giant Warrior Pirates, the Brownbeard Pirates, and the New Giant Warrior Pirates.